 4.1.3 Validation

-Since no coincident Senintel-1 SAR image during the August 2017 flood was found, we used the SAR images acquired on June 15th, 2019, for cross comparison.
+Since no coincident Sentinel-1 SAR image during the August 2017 flood was found, we used the SAR images acquired on June 15th, 2019, for cross comparison.
 It is worth noting that Sentinel-1 SAR flood mapping for urban application images contain many uncertainties due to shadow from buildings and trees as well as surface roughness effect from rain and wind (Zhang et al., 2021).
 Therefore, the flood extent map from Sentinel-1 SAR image used for cross-comparison in this study is not entirely reliable.
 Nevertheless, the flood extent map from Sentinel-1 can certainly confirm that the flood overestimation in the original model and that our modified model’s result is more realistic.
 Figure 17 showed the flood runoff in millimeters from the original and modified models as well as the satellite-based flood extent map.